manpagez: man pages & more

 Signals

-built without using either the c-ares or threaded resolver backends.
-When
+when built without using either the c-ares or threaded resolver

-using multiple threads you should set the CURLOPT_NOSIGNAL(3) option to
+When using multiple threads you should set the CURLOPT_NOSIGNAL(3)

-1L for all handles.
-Everything will or might work fine except that
+option to 1L for all handles.
+Everything works fine except that

-timeouts are not honored during the DNS lookup - which you can work
+timeouts cannot be honored during DNS lookups - which you can work

 unless the CURLOPT_NOSIGNAL(3) option is set.